 Local news, announcements and actions concerning the coronavirus.

 Current local and state coronavirus case reports 10/27/2020 @ 7:20 p.m.

-One new case of the COVID-19 virus was confirmed in Bonner County, while there were 141 new cases among the five northern Idaho counties and one new death in Shoshone County, the Panhandle Health District reported Tuesday.
-The new cases in Bonner County bring the total here to 449, of which 86 are classified as active.
-The total case count in the five counties covered by the health district to date as of Tuesday is 4,539 cases.
-Of that total, 956 are classified as active.
-There have been 74 deaths in the five-county region, with 287 hospitalizations to date with 33 currently hospitalized.
+There were 8 new cases of the COVID-19 virus confirmed in Bonner County over the weekend, while there were 97 new cases among the five northern Idaho counties and two additional deaths in Kootenai County, the Panhandle Health District reported Tuesday.
+The total case count to date in Bonner County is 495, of which 112 are classified as active.
+The total case count in the five counties covered by the health district to date as of Tuesday is 5,185 cases.
+Of that total, 1,365 are classified as active.
+There have been 74 deaths in the five-county region, with 287 hospitalizations to date and 37 currently hospitalized.
 Statistics by county in our region are as follows: